 Nonprofits representing community interests near the Site have raised concerns regarding the potential impacts of the coal ash impoundment at this Site on groundwater and surface water quality, including Earthjustice and the Sierra Club (Earthjustice et al., 2018; Sierra Club and CIHCA, 2014).
 These parties generally prefer CBR-Offsite to CIP, citing fears that allowing CCR to remain in place "allows the widespread groundwater contamination to continue indefinitely" (Earthjustice et al., 2018, p.
 24).
 However, it is not the case that closing the BAP via CIP rather than CBR-Offsite would result in undue risks to groundwater and surface water post-closure.
 As described in Sections 2.2.1 and 2.2.2, no current or future unacceptable risks to human or ecological receptors are associated with the BAP under any scenario.
 There is also minimal risk of future CCR releases occurring under any scenario.
+Furthermore, the groundwater model conservatively estimated that concentrations of boron, a common indicator parameter used in coal ash fate and transport evaluations, at the proposed BAP compliance wells that are not influenced by the Fly Ash Pond System will remain below the GWPS following implementation of either the CIP or the CBR-Offsite scenarios (Ramboll, 2023).
 Both closure scenarios are therefore responsive to residents' concerns regarding impacts to groundwater and surface water quality.